HemoHeroes/doc/README.md

-# doc
+# HemoHeroes
+## Archived
-Unfortunately, our projects were archived, as we have no contribution from the community, we thank everyone who helped.
+### Unfortunately, our projects were archived, as we have no contribution from the community, we thank everyone who helped.